matrix-org/matrix-rust-sdk/bindings/matrix-sdk-crypto-js/README.md

 Node.js and npm
 Page](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [installing yarn](https://classic.yarnpkg.com/lang/en/docs/install).

-Once the Rust compiler, Node.js and npm are installed, you can run the following commands:
+Once the Rust compiler, Node.js and yarn are installed, you can run the following commands:

 ```sh